Skip to content

 • PRK: An alternative to LASIK and SMILE, PRK is perfect for patients with thinner or irregular corneas who may not be candidates for LASIK or SMILE.
 It’s a safe, well-established surface procedure and the first form of laser vision correction.
 Learn more about PRK

-• EVO ICL (Implantable Collamer Lens): A small, soft lens is implanted into the eye to correct nearsightedness and astigamtism.
+• EVO ICL (implantable collamer lens): A small, soft lens is implanted into the eye to correct nearsightedness and astigamtism.
 Unlike LASIK, it doesn’t involve reshaping the cornea.
+Learn more about EVO ICL

 Led by Kathryn Hatch, MD, our specialty trained doctors perform the full spectrum of vision correction surgeries, including the most advanced minimally invasive techniques.